-For many elderly people, retaining their ability to drive is an important aspect of ensuring that they do not pose a burden to their loved ones and that they maintain some semblance of their independence.
-Unfortunately, however, senior citizens are involved in a high incidence of collisions.
-The car accident attorneys at the Law Office of Matt Uhrig have helped many people in Columbia and elsewhere in Missouri pursue the compensation that they need.Assert Your Right to Compensation from a Careless Elderly Driver
+For many elderly people, retaining their ability to drive is an important aspect of ensuring that they do not pose a burden to their loved ones and that they maintain their independence.
+Unfortunately, however, senior citizens are involved in a large proportion of collisions.

 Like any motor vehicle accident case, a collision involving an elderly driver requires the plaintiff to prove that the defendant was acting negligently.
 There are four elements in a negligence case: duty, breach, causation, and damages.
 On the road, we all owe each other a duty to drive with the same ordinary care and skill that a reasonably prudent driver would use under similar circumstances.
 This standard applies equally to all drivers, including the elderly.
 If a person fails to act according to this standard, he or she likely has breached the standard of care.

 After showing that the defendant owed the victim a duty of care and breached that duty, the plaintiff must establish that he or she would not have sustained the injuries but for the defendant’s failure to drive according to the standard of care.
 In the last stage of a negligence claim, the plaintiff must provide support for the damages that he or she is claiming in the lawsuit, including medical bills, vehicle repairs, lost income, pain and suffering, and the costs of future treatment.
 If the accident was severe, the plaintiff may be prevented from returning to his or her usual occupation.
 In this instance, a liable defendant would likely be required to compensate the plaintiff for his or her loss of future earning capacity.